universedocs/Universe-Docs/README.md

 Universe Documents (Universe Docs) (I've started this project from October 2018)

+## Status

-This project is partially done!
+This project is in progress!
 Once completed it will benefit!
+Look through deeply and connect dots you wil know!

 ## Short Benefits